-Their debut album Rakshasaset a new benchmark for Indian/Western music.
+Svara-Kanti's 2013 debut album Rakshasa set a new benchmark for Indian/Western music.
 Featuring world premieres by Simon and seminal composers including US Minimalism legend Terry Riley, Rakshasa was hailed as the most important contemporary Indian/Western releases by over 50 major publications and journalists around the world, gained awards in several “albums of the year” lists and airplay on over 200 US radio stations alone.
-A new (double) album will be released in 2017.
+A new (double) album, designed to be the most penetrating and advanced Indo-Western release to date, will be released in 2017.

 "Simon Thacker’s musical experiments are joyously unconventional....Unlike fusing several genres, what Thacker and his team have done is create their own musical tradition."
 The Hindu, India